MicrosoftDocs/xamarin-communitytoolkit/docs/views/lazyview.md

 # Xamarin Community Toolkit LazyView

 The LazyView control allows you to delay the initialization of a `View`.
-You need to provide the type of the `View`, using the `x:TypeArguments` XAML's parameter, that you want to be rendered and handle the initialization using the `LoadViewAsync` method.
-You can look to the `IsLoaded` property to know when the LazyView is Loaded.
+You need to provide the type of the `View` that you want to be rendered, using the `x:TypeArguments` XAML namespace attribute, and handle its initialization using the `LoadViewAsync` method.
+The `IsLoaded` property can be examined to determine when the `LazyView` is loaded.

 ## Syntax